Fela Sowande: Early life

-London
+Career

 In 1934, Sowande went to London to study European classical and popular music.
 In 1936, he was solo pianist in a performance of George Gershwin's Rhapsody in Blue.
 He also played as part of a pianist duo with Fats Waller, was theatre organist for the BBC, Choirmaster at Kingsway Hall and pianist in the 1936 production of Blackbirds.
 In 1939, he played the organ on recordings by popular singers Adelaide Hall and Vera Lynn.
 Later, he studied organ privately under Edmund Rubbra, George Oldroyd, and George Cunningham and became a Fellow of the Royal College of Organists in 1943, winning the Limpus, Harding and Read Prizes.

-He also won several prizes and obtained a Bachelor of Music degree at the University of London and became a Fellow of Trinity College of Music.
-He also worked as musical advisor for the Colonial Film Unit of the Ministry of Information during the Second World War, providing background music for educational films.
+He obtained a Bachelor of Music degree at the University of London and became a Fellow of Trinity College of Music.
+During the Second World War, he worked as musical advisor for the Colonial Film Unit of the Ministry of Information mainly providing background music for educational films, and lectured on music for the BBC Africa Service.

-From 1945, he was a renowned organist and choirmaster at the West London Mission of the Methodist Church until 1952, and a considerable amount of organ music dates from this period.
-These are based on Nigerian melodies that gave a special appeal to the Black members of his congregation in the early years of migration from the African continent and the Caribbean.
+From 1945 until 1952, he was organist and choirmaster at the West London Mission of the Methodist Church.
 During this time, he also became known as a dance pianist, bandleader, and Hammond organist, playing popular tunes of the day.

+He went back to Nigeria to scholarly work with the Nigerian Broadcasting Corporation and later the University of Ibadan.